-For both U.S. and non-U.S. Georgetown students, International Student and Scholar Services sponsors events and programs that promote cross-cultural understanding and celebrate the diverse international character of the University.
-The International Student Association, one of Georgetown’s largest student run organizations, and the Global Living Community, a living learning community within the residence hall, which focuses on international/intercultural issues, are both sponsored by International Student and Scholar Services.
-Each spring, ISSS sponsors Georgetown’s campus-wide international celebration, called iWEEK.
+For both U.S. and non-U.S. Georgetown students, ISSS sponsors events and programs that promote cross-cultural understanding and celebrate the diverse international character of the University.
+The International Student Association, one of Georgetown’s largest student run organizations, and the Global Living Community, a living learning community within the residence halls, which focuses on international/intercultural issues, are both sponsored by ISSS.
+Each spring, ISSS sponsors Georgetown’s campus-wide international celebration, called Georgetown Global Expo.
 Student organizations and university departments sponsor events and an international food and performance festival celebrating the global diversity on campus.
-Other activities held throughout the year include cultural adjustment forums; performances; and social events that educate, entertain, and bring our community closer together.
+Other activities held throughout the year include a language exchange program, workshops, social events and excursions that contribute to building a strong international community on campus.

 For more information on International Student and Scholar Services, please visit our website at http://internationalservices.georgetown.edu.